-Content: This course will provide resources and techniques for mental health providers to utilize nature-based activities and metaphors in their therapeutic work, address concerns about environmental issues they may encounter during the course of counseling, and to harness individuals' values about ecology or sustainability to foster therapeutic goals.
+Content: This course will provide resources and techniques for mental health providers to utilize naturebased activities and metaphors in their therapeutic work, address concerns about environmental issues they may encounter during the course of counseling, and to harness individuals' values about ecology or sustainability to foster therapeutic goals.
 This application course builds on the material covered in Introduction to Ecopsychology in Counseling.
 Topics such as addressing grief and despair about environmental issues, using contacts with restorative natural settings to promote counseling goals, and working with diversity in an ecotherapy context will be explored using didactic presentations, role-playing, outdoor activities, video presentations, and guest speakers.
+Prerequisites: CPSY 528.
+Credits: 2 semester hours.